 The MIT Energy Initiative continues to develop and expand its eight Low-Carbon Energy Centers, which facilitate interdisciplinary collaboration among MIT researchers, industry, and government to advance research in technology areas critical to addressing climate change.
 Here, the directors of the center focused on energy bioscience—Angela M. Belcher, James Mason Crafts Professor of Biological Engineering and Materials Science, and Kristala L.J.
-Prather, associate professor of chemical engineering—discuss their vision for transforming the energy system.
+Prather, Arthur D. Little Professor of Chemical Engineering—discuss their vision for transforming the energy system.

 Biological organisms have existed and evolved for billions of years, but it’s only recently that humans have developed both the knowledge and the tools required to manipulate them.
 We’re excited by the potential to use the natural adaptability of biology to engineer solutions to clean energy problems.